March for Life (Washington, D.C.): History

-In the 1960s American public opinion on a variety of issues, including sexuality and abortion, changed.
+In the 1960s, American public opinion on a variety of issues, including sexuality and abortion, changed.
 It became much more common for people to have sexual intercourse outside of marriage.
 The rise of out-of-wedlock births, contraception, and abortion became controversial political issues.
 When the Supreme Court ruled that it was indeed constitutional for a woman to terminate her pregnancy (in the early stages), a vigorous anti-abortion movement was created.
 The first March for Life, which was founded by Nellie Gray, was held on January 22, 1974, on the West Steps of the Capitol, with organizers claiming 20,000 supporters in attendance.

-The march was originally intended to be a one-time event, in hopes that the United States Supreme Court would reverse Roe v.
+The march was originally intended to be a one-time event, in hopes that SCOTUS would reverse Roe v.
 Wade immediately a year after its ruling.
 However, after the first march in 1974, Gray took steps to institute the rally as a yearly event until Roe v.
 Wade was overturned by incorporating more grassroots anti-abortion activists into the march, which would be officially recognized as a nonprofit organization the same year.
 Initially, politicians were viewed with suspicion.
 But as time passed, organizers of the March focused more and more on legislation and started to lobby politicians.
 However, the movement has become increasingly distant from the Democratic Party, as it has less and less room for anti-abortion voices, and leaned in favor of the Republican Party.
 For a long time, many anti-abortion Presidents, such as Ronald Reagan and George H.W.
 Bush, had decided against appearing at the March.
 This precedent was broken in 2020, when Donald Trump became the first sitting President to attend the event in person.

 During the 33rd annual March for Life in 2006, the nomination of Judge Samuel Alito to the Supreme Court caused a major shift for the movement, because of the expectation that Alito would "win Senate approval and join a majority in overturning Roe."

 During the 2009 March for Life, the potential passage of the 110th United States Congress of the Freedom of Choice Act—a bill that would "codify Roe v.
 Wade" by declaring that abortion is a fundamental right, leading to the lifting of many restrictions on abortion—served as a key rallying point.